How can we help you today?

 Business type and industry

-The nature of your business is important in determining the number of web pages.
-For instance, eCommerce sites require many pages to showcase all products and categories.
+The nature of your business is important in determining how many web pages you need.
+For instance, e-commerce sites require many pages to showcase all products and categories.
 On the other hand, service-based businesses might only need a few core pages that highlight their services.

 Content strategy